petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 ![Forms metrics are presented in a table with submission, view, abandonment, and completion time statistics.](forms/images/01.png)

-A list of your site's forms are presented along with different metrics.
+A list of your site's forms appears along with different metrics.
 To download this data as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

 ## Visitor Behavior

-As with all asset types, the visitors behavior chart is at the top of its page and provides a line graph with several trend lines.
+As with all asset types, the Visitors Behavior Chart is at the top of its page and provides a line graph with several trend lines.
 To download this dashboard view as a PDF file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

 The first chart, called visitor behavior, contains four important metrics:

-* Total Submissions
+1. Total Submissions
-* Total Views
+1. Total Views
-* Abandonment rate
+1. Abandonment rate
-* Average Completion Time
+1. Average Completion Time

 ![Behavior is charted using a line graph to identify trends across a variety of metrics.](forms/images/02.png)